16 courses offered in the Department of Engineering

 The Engineering for Sustainable Development MPhil course is designed for graduates who want to help tackle pressing global problems by developing practical engineering solutions.
 The course is about recognising that engineers have to operate within an increasingly complex set of constraints, and therefore must be capable of dealing with a range of challenges.
 The subject is based on some very straightforward principles: it is about living within Earth’s finite limits and resources, helping everyone on the planet to achieve an acceptable quality of life; acting as stewards of the environment for future generations; dealing with complexity; and handling the many trade-offs which have to be made.

 This four-year course comprises an initial MRes year, followed by a three-year PhD programme.
 Continuation on to the PhD is conditional on satisfactory performance in the MRes year.
 Full funding is available for eligible applicants.
-This cross-disciplinary programme aims to address the major threats to infrastructure and turn them into opportunities.
-These include infrastructure resilience against technological opportunities and environmental causes; infrastructure resilience in a world of economic, social, political and cultural change; and infrastructure resilience to support urbanisation and demographic change.

 The aim of ISMM is to equip numerate graduates with the academic skills, personal development and industrial experience to be immediately effective in their early careers in industry.
 ISMM is very different from any other academic course: it combines traditional academic teaching material with a series of industrial visits, industrial seminars, skills development and projects in industry.
 ISMM is a very intensive programme that gives a direct experience of many different industries, cultures and working environments.
-In addition to the lectures, the projects present real challenges in genuine industrial and business environments.
+In addition to the lectures, the industry-based projects present real challenges in genuine industrial and business environments.

 This is an 11-month MPhil programme, taught from within our Information Engineering Division, with a unique, joint emphasis on the expanding areas of machine learning and machine intelligence.
 The course aims to teach the state of the art in machine learning and machine intelligence; to give students the skills and expertise necessary to take leading roles in industry; and to equip students with the research skills necessary for doctoral study.
 The course is split into four specialised pathways, which define the area in which the dissertation will fall, and which each have different compulsory and permissible module combinations.